iankohdes/iankohdes.github.io/content/posts/0001-setting-up-hugo-and-blowfish.md

 npx blowfish-tools
 ```

-There is an important caveat here: **be at the level of the website directory when running this command.** If you are at any other level, the Blowfish installer will think that you are trying to create a brand new website and you’ll see the same message as that shown above.
+There is an important caveat here: **be at the top level when running this command.** If you are at any other level, the Blowfish installer will think that you are trying to create a brand new website and you’ll see the same message as that shown above.

 You know you’re at the correct level when you see this: